 Finding Jobs

 Entry-level jobs can be found in many settings including community health centers, research institutions, consulting firms, start-ups, government departments, international organizations, and more!
 Identify organizations whose mission you value and check their websites for entry-level opportunities.
-Learn more about the recruiting structure of the organizations to help you plan your approach.
-Consider a paid post-graduate internship or fellowship, if available.
 Identify your interest areas and seek opportunities that will help you get experience and build skills.
+Consider a paid post-graduate internship or fellowship.
 Depending on how you’d like to contribute, foreign language ability, interpersonal skills, and cross-cultural competence are increasingly important.
-Conduct informational interviews with alumni or peers who work in global or public health as a way of learning more about organizations and roles as well as getting referrals to potential hiring manager.
+Conduct informational interviews with alumni or peers who work in global or public health as a way of learning more about organizations and roles as well as getting referrals to potential hiring managers.
 Connect with employers through events hosted by MCS, student organizations, or other Harvard institutes.

 Graduate and Professional Programs

-In general, the M.P.H., M.H.A., M.S.G.H., and Dr.P.H. degrees are oriented toward practice in public health settings, such as health departments, managed care organizations, community-based programs, hospitals, international agencies, state and federal agencies, etc. The M.S.P.H. and Ph.D. programs are oriented toward careers in academics and research.
-To find and select public health schools you should begin your search with the Association of Schools of Public Health, which lists accredited programs.
+In general, the M.P.H., M.H.A., M.S.G.H., and Dr.P.H. degrees are oriented toward practice in public health settings, such as health departments, managed care organizations, community-based programs, hospitals, international agencies, and state and federal agencies.
+The M.S.P.H. and Ph.D. programs are oriented toward careers in academics and research.
+To find and select public health schools begin your search with the Association of Schools of Public Health, which lists accredited programs.

 Breaking into Biotech & Pharma: Key Takeaways from Harvard Alumni Panel